Robotics-lessons/term2-localization-lab/README.md

 * what is the current location of the robot in some environment?
 * what is the robot's current orientation in that same environment?

 The first could be in the form of Cartesian or Polar coordinates or geographic latitude and longitude.
-The latter could be a combination of roll, pitch and yaw or a compass heading.
+The latter could be a combination of roll, pitch and yaw or a compass heading[8].

 The robot performance is related a running environment directly, it is so important which hardware and virtual machine configuration were used in this project.

 ### Hardware:
      Computer model: Surface Pro 4